-- Strategic Plan– Working with the City of Raleigh to help implement the strategic plan for all three cemeteries
+- Work Plan — We work with the City of Raleigh to achieve work goals set by the strategic plan for all three cemeteries

-- Restoration — Restoration and conservation work of individual historic monuments/ stones with assistance from families
+- Restoration — Restoration and conservation work of individual historic monuments/ stones with assistance from descendants and historic groups

 - Mt.
-Hope Cemetery on National Register of Historic Places – The nomination for this 34-acre African American cemetery ws completed by Ruth Little and placed on the register in January 2009.
-This process is important because:
+Hope Cemetery on National Register of Historic Places, 2009 — The nomination achieved for this 34-acre African American cemetery, completed by Ruth Little

-- Developed databases.
-We have published databases for City Cemetery, Mt.
-Hope Cemetery and O’Rorke-Catholic Cemetery on line.
-Check this web site for on line genealogy searches.
+- Databases — We have published databases for City Cemetery, Mt.
+Hope Cemetery and O’Rorke-Catholic Cemetery on this web site for on-line genealogy searches.

-- GIS Map of City Cemetery — Check this web site under Cemeteries to see our GIS map and corresponding database of each grave site with existing markers
+- GIS Map of City Cemetery — Check this web site under Cemeteries, City Cemetery to see our GIS map and corresponding database of each grave site with existing markers

 - GIS Map of Mt.
 Hope Cemetery — We now have a GIS map for 1,500 graves in the historic section of Mt.
 Hope.
 Check this web site under Cemeteries, Mt.
 Hope Cemetery to see the map